SatelliteQE/robottelo-ci/README.md

 url=<jenkins-url>
 ```

-Or you can just run `cp jenkins_jobs.ini.sample jenkins_jobs.ini` and change
+Or you can just run `./setup_jjb.sh` and change
 the jenkins credentials section.
+This will in turn
+also setup a local copy of foreman-infra from which
+macros are used.

 Creating the jobs
 -----------------